Doctor G: Critical response

-the film 2.5 out of 5 stars and wrote "Doctor G might be your rescue from a boring weekend, but it’s all show, no glory".
-Grace Cyril of India Today rated the film 2 out of 5 stars and wrote "Ayushmann needs to step up his game and look for better roles.
-You can watch Doctor G just for its comedy".
-Writing for The Hindu, Anuj Kumar stated that "Tailor-made for Ayushmann Khurrana, the Anubhuti Kashyap dramedy addresses the issue of gender stereotyping with a light touch".
-Abhimanyu Mathur of The Hindustan Times stated that "The Ayushmann Khurrana, Rakul Preet Singh-starrer is formulaic and cringey but also heartwarming and sensitive, making it a confusing but watchable mess".
-Nandini Ramnath of Scroll.in stated "Doctor G is the kind of film in which the question answers itself".
+the film 2.5 out of 5 stars and wrote, "Doctor G might be your rescue from a boring weekend, but it’s all show, no glory."
+Grace Cyril of India Today rated the film 2 out of 5 stars and wrote, "Ayushmann needs to step up his game and look for better roles.
+You can watch Doctor G just for its comedy."
+Writing for The Hindu, Anuj Kumar stated, "Tailor-made for Ayushmann Khurrana, the Anubhuti Kashyap dramedy addresses the issue of gender stereotyping with a light touch."
+Abhimanyu Mathur of The Hindustan Times stated, "The Ayushmann Khurrana, Rakul Preet Singh-starrer is formulaic and cringey but also heartwarming and sensitive, making it a confusing but watchable mess."
+Nandini Ramnath of Scroll.in stated, "Doctor G is the kind of film in which the question answers itself."